 Put together the best players in the world, and you might still lose the World Cup.
 Talent alone does not make a team!
 Smart coaches know that, which is why they often do more with less.
 Likewise, if you’re a manager or supervisor, team management is a big part of your job.

 Facility and maintenance managers often complain that their departments are understaffed and underfunded.
 There are two main drivers for this scenario.
-One, maintenance is still viewed as a “necessary evil”, rather than a strategic area.
+One, maintenance is still viewed as a “necessary evil”, rather than a strategic area (Learn more in this article about the reasons why maintenance is unsuccessful).
 Two, even when maintenance is valued, they have to contend with a maintenance technician shortage.

 Either way, team management is a major antidote.
 If higher management doesn’t value maintenance, you can’t risk making it worse with poor team management.
 If you simply can’t hire new talent, then team management is the lemon you need to make lemonade.
 Also – bonus point – it plays into talent management and it’s a great way to reduce technician turnover.